tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-03-12-strategies-to-access-content-from-python-functions-that-write-to-disk.md

 only to find yourself wanting a function that returns the content to a string?
-For example the Python image module ``skimage.io`` has a function named [``imsave``](http://scikit-image.org/docs/dev/api/skimage.io.html#imsave) that takes a ``fname`` and ``arr`` arguments.
-However, what I wanted was a function that returned the content of the file as a byte string.
+For example the Python image module ``skimage.io`` has a function named [``imsave``](http://scikit-image.org/docs/dev/api/skimage.io.html#imsave) that takes ``fname`` and ``arr`` as arguments and writes an image to disk.
+However, what I wanted was a function that returned the image as a byte string.
 In other words I wanted the behaviour of the Python Image Library's [``PIL.Image.tobytes``](http://pillow.readthedocs.org/en/latest/reference/Image.html#PIL.Image.Image.tobytes) function.
 However, I could not find one in scikit-image.